Rejection stings, and this article will teach you ways to not be affected by it.

 How bad do you want it?
 Rejection is just life’s way of making sure you’re really ready to grow.
 Take the lesson, adjust, and keep going.
 That’s how you win.

-5 Ways To Overcome Rejection
+Here Are 5 Ways To Overcome This Painful Emotion

 First things first: mindset is everything.
 When faced with rejection, it’s easy to spiral into negative thinking.
 But shifting your mindset can make all the difference.